Oscar A. Mitscher: Early years in Oklahoma

 Oscar Augustus Mitscher was born on June 7, 1861, in Hillsboro, Wisconsin.
-Very little about his early life has been published, other than that his parents were immigrants to Wisconsin from Germany, named Andreas Mischer and Constantina Mohn. apparently moved to Oklahoma City in 1889, located in what was then known as Indian Territory.
+Very little about his early life has been published, other than that his parents were immigrants to Wisconsin from Germany, named Andreas Mitscher and Constantina Mohn. apparently moved to Oklahoma City in 1889, located in what was then known as Indian Territory.
 (Note: Oklahoma City became part of Oklahoma Territory when Congress passed the Organic Act in 1890.)
 In 1900, President William McKinley appointed Mitscher as the U.S. Agent for the Osage Nation, which had already been moved to a reservation within the new territory.
 His new post was located at the present-day community of Pawhuska, Oklahoma.

 Oscar married Myrta Viola Shear and had three children.
 Their son, Marc Mitscher, became an admiral in the United States Navy.
 The Shear family also lived in Hillsboro, Wisconsin, and made the Land Run of 1889.
 Byron D. Shear, Myrta's brother, also became a mayor of Oklahoma City.
 Her father, Thomas J. Shear, was a member of the Wisconsin State Assembly.
 Oscar A. Mitscher died on July 24, 1926.